Big ideas start here

 Dr Naomi McClure-Griffiths uses CSIRO's radio telescope to map hydrogen gas in our Galaxy.

-Dr Christine O'Keefe is Research Program Leader for Business and Services Analytics in CSIRO Mathematics, Informatics and Statistics.
+Dr Christine O'Keefe is Program Leader for Decision and User Science in CSIRO Computational Informatics.
 She turns data into knowledge for informed decision-making and action in the services economy.

 Dr Zahra Paydar’s primary research areas include studies of water balance accounts at different scales, up-scaling losses in the system, irrigation water savings.